klyvedev/klyve/docs/testing.md

 ## 2. Backend Validation
 Validates logic, API, and database layers without spinning up the UI.

+### Initiate Regression Testing (Targeted)
+Useful for verifying a specific bug fix or running a set of unit tests.
+* **Flexibility:** You can set a run command via the Project Settings menu.
+If you miss doing this the system will automatically generate one during test environment setup, at which time you can override it with your own.
+* **Action:** The system pre-populates your default command and allows edits to it via the Project Settings menu.
+* **Outcome:** Runs the specific command and logs results to project history.

 ### Initiate Integration Testing
 Useful for a quick "Health Check" of the entire backend.
 * **Prerequisite:** A valid "Backend Integration Test Command" must be configured in *Project Settings*.
 * **Action:** Generates and triggers a full backend test suite for the sprint in the background.
+The system also does a sprint-level integration test on completion of all development tasks in a sprint and generates a temporary command for it that you can override with your own.
 * **Outcome:** Generates a formal **Integration Test Report** in `docs/test_reports/`.

-### Initiate Regression Testing (Targeted)
-Useful for verifying a specific bug fix or running a set of unit tests.
-* **Flexibility:** Unlike the Integration check, you can override the command during test environment setup or by setting it via the project settings menu.
-* **Action:** The system pre-populates your default command but allows edits (e.g., appending `-k "test_login_failure"` to run a single case).
-* **Outcome:** Runs the specific command and logs results to project history.

 ---